 The series centers liberation movements such as Palestinian liberation as a framework for understanding digital resistance while incorporating Afro-futurist visions, Indigenous digital sovereignty, and other liberatory movements.

-Through interactive workshops and collaborative hands-on activities, participants will develop critical frameworks, technical skills, and collective imagination needed to reclaim technology for liberation.
+Through interactive workshops, collaborative hands-on activities, and a real-world group project (a community zine participants co-create during the course of the class) participants will develop the critical frameworks, technical skills, and collective imagination needed to reclaim technology for liberation.

 This course is urgently needed as Big Tech continues to expand its control over our digital lives, exacerbating existing inequalities while enabling new forms of oppression.
 In an era where surveillance capitalism threatens our autonomy and collective action, understanding how to resist and build alternatives has become essential for anyone committed to social justice and liberation movements.